offconvex/offconvex.github.io/_posts/2020-06-24-equilibrium-min-max.md

 ---
 layout:     post
-title:      Equilibria in nonconvex-nonconcave min-max optimization
+title:      An Equilibrium in Nonconvex-Nonconcave Min-Max Optimization
 date:       2020-06-24 15:00:00
 summary:    Present a new notion of local equilibrium in general min-max optimization.
 author:     Oren Mangoubi and Nisheeth Vishnoi